Rae699/Blog/about.md

 I am Remy.

 Not long ago, I was a real estate lawyer.
 Safe, predictable, linear. <br>
 Then crypto happened.
 I started trading heavily and successfully.
-Not linear, emotional rollercoaster. <br>
+Not linear, emotional rollercoaster.
+Oh, i took CFA lvl 1 exam, passed on first attempt. <br>
 And now… I'm beginning anew (Once more!) <br>
 Diving headfirst into Computer Science with a single, clear objective: **To excel in programming and create amazing things.**